Calling all lovers of quick and easy snack recipes… this is the post for you!

 Ghee adds a rich, buttery, slightly nutty flavor to your popcorn.
 With its high smoke point, you can also use it to pop the kernels.

-This means that ghee has less lactose than regular butter and may be better suited for dairy-sensitive folks.
-Since the water is removed from ghee, pouring it on your popcorn gives you a rich, indulgent buttery flavor without the risk of soggy kernels.
-It’s another excellent option.
+Because the milk solids are removed, ghee has less lactose than regular butter and may be better suited for dairy-sensitive folks.
+And the water is removed from ghee, so pouring it on your popcorn gives you a rich, indulgent buttery flavor without the risk of soggy kernels.
 Because it’s pretty rich, you may want to consider using less of it than you would regular butter, however.

 P.S.
 It’s ghee that’s being poured, here!